-Last year, the company reached a $386 million deal to settle a class action lawsuit that alleged the bank had forced customers to buy unnecessary and expensive auto insurance – even when they already had it – and forced many of them into delinquency or into having their vehicles repossessed as a result of the unnecessary costs.
+In 2019, The New York Times reported Wells Fargo reached a $386 million deal to settle a class action lawsuit that alleged the bank had forced customers to buy unnecessary and expensive auto insurance – even when they already had it.
+The extra insurance premiums forced many of them into delinquency or ended in vehicle repossessions as a result of the unnecessary costs.
 National General Insurance, from whom Wells Fargo had been buying the insurance and which reportedly paid the company in unearned commissions, agreed to pay an additional $7.5 million as part of the settlement.
 Though Wells Fargo denied any wrongdoing on its part, it said it would devote most of the settlement funds to repair the damage suffered by customers as a result of the errors in its programs.

 Wells Fargo Customer Reviews

 Wells Fargo has been embroiled in many scandals over the last few years, and several online reviews we read as part of our research into the Wells Fargo auto insurance program revealed a great deal of customer dissatisfaction over the bank’s practices.
-The bank has closed 3,263 complaints across its divisions on the Better Business Bureau website in the last three years alone.
+Complaints range from canceled bank accounts, vague fine print that resulted in overdraft fees, and poor customer service.
+The bank has closed over 3,3,00 complaints across its divisions on the Better Business Bureau (BBB) website in the last three years alone.

-Wells Fargo also has an F rating on BBB due to government actions against the company as well as its failure to respond to over 150 complaints filed on the website.
-To help you find a company with better customer service, call (844) 246-8209 or fill out the form below.
+The lender is also not rated by the BBB due to government actions against the company as well as its failure to respond to over 200 complaints filed on the website.
+To help you find a company with better customer service, or fill out the form or call the phone number below.

 During our research, we took a deep dive into several aspects of each company, including financial stability, coverage options, and customer satisfaction.
 USAA, GEICO, and Progressive impressed us the most.